How to Design a Xeriscape Garden That Thrives in Drought

 Large Suburban Front Lawns

 Big lots need structure and rhythm.
+Incorporating low-maintenance landscaping elements ensures long-term ease, allowing homeowners to enjoy their space without constant upkeep.
 Long gravel bands act like hallways linking driveway, porch, and side gates.
 Trees cast shade over paving to cool the microclimate.
 Plant masses repeat across the frontage so the home looks cohesive from the street.

 Many owners evaluate xeriscape vs lawn when irrigation fees rise.
 Replacing half the turf with beds and paths often trims outdoor use by a third.
 Shade trees drop surface temps on summer afternoons.
 That comfort boost becomes obvious at barbecue time.